Network-Adjusted Covariates for Community Detection: Methodology

 The network-adjusted covariate vector $y_i$ consists of two parts: the covariate vector of the node itself, $\alpha_i x_i$, and sum of covariates of its neighbors, $\sum_{j:A_{ij} = 1} x_j$.
 The former conveys the node's individual covariate information, while the latter establishes the node's network information.
 Similar methods utilizing neighbors can be found in \cite{hu2022graph}.
-Next, we investigate how $\alpha_i$ balances these two parts under the setting that node degrees vary much.

-Consider a network comprising both relatively dense and sparse communities.
-The former consists of nodes with diverging degrees at rate no less than $O(\log n)$, while the latter has bounded degrees.
-Assuming that the sizes of communities are comparable, then the average degree $\bar{d}$ is dominated by the relatively dense communities and $\bar{d} \gtrsim C\log n$ for a constant $C > 0$.
-Thus, if node $i$ belongs to relatively dense communities $\mathcal{D}$, then $d_i \geq c\log n$ with large probability and $\alpha_i \approx (\log n)/2$.
-The first part $\alpha_ix_i$ is comparatively small and the neighbors' covariates dominates $y_i$.
-Therefore, $y_i$ consists mainly of the network information.
-On the other hand, if node $i$ belongs to sparse communities $\mathcal{S}$ with $d_i \leq C$ for a constant $C > 0$.
-Then $\alpha_i \approx \bar{d}/2 \gtrsim (C/2)\log n$, which goes to infinity.
-Hence, the first part $\alpha_i x_i$ dominates $y_i$, indicating the covariate information is more critical.

-In the extreme case that all communities are dense, i.e. $\node = \mathcal{D}$, all nodes have large degrees and $\alpha_i \approx \log(n)/2$.
-Then both parts contribute to $y_i$ if $d_i \asymp \log n$; and the neighbors' information will dominate when $d_i$ diverges faster than $\log n$.
-Hence, $y_i$ mainly captures the network information, which comes back to the standard community detection problem on network only.